otrv4/otrv4/otrv4.md

     The *next* ratchet [i.e. i+1] public key for the sender

+Nonce (NONCE)

+    The nonce used with XSalsa20 to create the encrypted message contained in this packet

 Encrypted message (DATA)

-    Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform Xsalsa20 encryption of the message.
+    Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform XSalsa20 encryption of the message.
+The nonce used for this operation is also included in the header of the data message packet
-    The initial counter is a 16-byte value whose first 8 bytes are the above "top half of counter init" value, and whose last 8 bytes are all 0x00.
-    TODO: update this
-    Note that counter mode does not change the length of the message, so no message padding needs to be done.
-    If you *want* to do message padding (to disguise the length of your message), use the above TLV of type 0.

 Authenticator (MAC)